 The excess of cost of acquisition over the fair value of the Group's share of identifiable net assets acquired is recognised as goodwill.
-Any deficiency of the cost of acquisition below the fair value of identifiable net assets acquired (i.e. discount on acquisition) is recognised directly in the consolidated statement of profit or loss and comprehensive income.
+Any deficiency of the cost of acquisition below the fair value of identifiable net assets acquired (i.e. discount on acquisition) is recognised directly in the consolidated statement of profit or loss and investments in associates and joint venture